james-door/cv/src/personalProjectsMarkup/website.md

 ---

 # Project: Website
+ This page outlines some of the steps I took in creating my portfolio website.
+I have previously used React in University assignments where I was serving React applications with Express.
+For this portfolio website I wanted to try [Gatsby](https://www.gatsbyjs.com/) which is mainly used as a static site generator (SSG).
+When using Gatsby for SSG, static pages are compiled at build-time which means the HTML, CSS, and JavaScript necessary for each page are generated before deployment, rather than being rendered on-the-fly by the server in response to a user's request.

 ## Design
 ### Body text
 A common guideline for readability I found was to have between 30 and 40 characters per line on mobile and 45 to 80 characters per line on larger displays.
 The number of characters per line is limited by the width of the `css•content-column` element which each body element is a child of.
 The `css•max-width` of the column is calculated using `css•65ch`.
 Which gives the width required to fit 65 zero characters, which gives approximately 65 characters per line.
 The `css•max-width` calculation also takes into account the padding on either side of the body content so the dark mode button can fit.